Superelliptic curves with minimal weighted moduli height: Introduction

-The result in \cref{thm-1} makes it possible to create a database of superelliptic curves defined over $\O_k$, by storing only the curves with minimal weighted moduli point.
-The result in \cref{thm-2} does this also for all their twists as well.
+\cref{thm-1} makes it possible to create a database of superelliptic curves defined over $\O_k$, by storing only the curves with minimal weighted moduli point and \cref{thm-2} does this also for all their twists as well.
+Our motivation of exploring such reduction came from genus 2 curves; see \cite{rat-pts}.